Rosario and Puerto Belgrano Railway: Background

 could be used.
-In spite of this a considerable volume of goods and livestock traffic was carried by the line.
+In spite of this, a considerable volume of goods and livestock traffic was carried by the line.

 The original concession for the construction of the railway was granted to Diego de Alvear with the promulgation of Law N° 4.279 of 1903.
-That concession was then transferred to French-owned company "Sociedad Anónima Compañía del Ferrocarril Rosario a Puerto Belgrano" in December 1906.
-The concessionary was committed to build a dock in Puerto Belgrano, terminus of the line.
+That concession was then transferred to the French-owned company "Sociedad Anónima Compañía del Ferrocarril Rosario a Puerto Belgrano" in December 1906.
+The concessionary was committed to build a dock in Puerto Belgrano, the terminus of the line.

 Project

-The Indian gauge 800-km. length railway ran from north to south, joining the cities of Rosario, Santa Fe and Punta Alta, crossing most of the main British-owned railway tracks.
+The Indian gauge 800-km length railway ran from north to south, joining the cities of Rosario, Santa Fe and Punta Alta, crossing most of the main British-owned railway tracks.
 The railway had also a particular path with no stops in Buenos Aires but other cities of the Province such as Coronel Pringles and Coronel Suárez.
 The costs of construction were high so the railway required several engineering, for example the seven iron bridges that cross the Sauce Grande River, near Bahía Blanca.

 The north–south orientation of the railway path revealed the purpose of competing against British companies for the traffic of merchandises in Buenos Aires.
 Nevertheless, the railway did not earn the expected profits due to better prices established by British railways.
 Besides, the RPBR crossed low developed agricultural areas instead of more fertile areas covered by British companies.
 For those reasons, the RPBR suffered a chronic deficit.